arlaine4/ComputerVisionApplications/README.md

 # ComputerVisionApplications
-Some computer vision application like hand detection, fingers counting and more
+Some computer vision application like hand detection, fingers counting and more using mediapipe